Giants Blake Snell hurls his first career no-hitter against Reds

 The Reds were last no-hit on May 17, 2019, by Mike Fiers of the Oakland A's in a 2-0 loss.

-Reds starter Andrew Abbott lasted just 4 1/3 innings on Friday, allowing two runs and seven hits.
+Reds starter Andrew Abbott lasted just 4 1/3 innings in Friday's game, allowing two runs and seven hits.
 He struck out eight.

 TRAINER'S ROOM